Cologne guide Germany map flag

 The city is an economic center with developed industry, trade and services.
 There is also an important port here.

-Cologne has an excellent transport infrastructure, including an international airport, rail links and important motorways.
+Cologne has an excellent transport infrastructure, including an international airport (CGN), rail links and important motorways.

 Landmarks and monuments